slint-ui/slint/docs/language/src/reference/modules.md

 export { Button as ColorButton }
 ```

-In the above example, `Button` is not accessible from the outside, but
+In the above example, `Button` isn't accessible from the outside, but
 is available under the name `ColorButton` instead.

 For convenience, a third way of exporting a component is to declare it exported